The Magills

 Elizabeth and Crawford had six children:

-• William Arthur (great grandfather) 1877 in Allansford, (surname recorded as McGill in the Victorian records, Registry number 12606/1877).
-See above for details.
+William Arthur 1877 in Allansford, (surname recorded as McGill in the Victorian records, Registry number 12606/1877).
+See below for details.

 Crawford Magill died in Western Australia on the 16th of February 1900 (Registry number 2252 in 1900, surname recorded as McGill), injuries sustained falling out of a tree.
 He was buried in the Pioneer Park Cemetery up near the back beach in Bunbury, but according to the Bunbury Cemetery Board he was exhumed and moved to the current Bunbury Cemetery in the 1930s.
 Some of the headstones from the park have been moved to the Bunbury Cemetery, however a visit to see if there is a headstone for him was fruitless.